renato-rudnicki/terraform-google-enterprise-genai/0-bootstrap/README-Jenkins.md

    ```

 1. Review the apply output in your Controller's web UI (you might want to use the option to "Scan Multibranch Pipeline Now" in your Jenkins Controller UI).
-1. After production has been applied, apply development and non-production.
+1. After production has been applied, apply development and nonproduction.
 1. Merge changes to development

    ```bash